celery/celery/docs/userguide/optimizing.rst

 This benefits performance but it also means that tasks may be stuck waiting for long running tasks to complete::

-    -> send T1 to Process A
+    -> send task T1 to process A
     # A executes T1
-    -> send T2 to Process B
+    -> send task T2 to process B
     # B executes T2
-    <- T2 complete
+    <- T2 complete sent by process B

-    -> send T3 to Process A
+    -> send task T3 to process A
     # A still executing T1, T3 stuck in local buffer and will not start until
     # T1 returns, and other queued tasks will not be sent to idle processes
+    <- T1 complete sent by process A
+    # A executes T3

 The worker will send tasks to the process as long as the pipe buffer is writable.
 The pipe buffer size varies based on the operating system: some may